infolis/corpus-creation/README.md

 metaDir: path to the metadata dump, e.g. ./ssoar_meta

-targetFile: path to a file to use as index, e.g. ./ssoarMetadata.pickle
+targetFile: path to a file to use as index, e.g. ./ssoarMetadata.pickle.
+Directory must exist.
 ```

 Create a json file specifying which documents from the corpus to select and which actions to perform on them